 When describing your experience in training people on the job, use relevant action verbs like ‘coached,’ ‘mentored,’ or ‘trained.’

 It is also essential to look at the job description and tailor your description to that.
 For example, if the job description wants someone to train employees on a particular skill, it would help to use the same verb in your description.
-The word will automatically attract the recruiter’s attention because that is what they are looking for.
+The word will automatically attract the recruiter’s attention because that is what they seek.

 Paw from Financer, a COO and Recruitment Manager since 2016, responded with this: